arunveersingh/design-patterns-kotlin-java/designpatterns/src/main/kotlin/structural/adapter/readme.md

    High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g. interfaces).
    Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.

+ 5. **SOLID**

+    Single responsibility

+    Open/closed principle

+    Liskov substitution principle

+    Interface segregation principle

+    Dependency inversion principle

+    **Any guesses which all are followed in this implementation of adapter code? :)**

 Examples
 --
 java.util.Arrays#asList()

 java.util.Collections#list()